-C Weibull(α , 1/ λ) Connection Analytic Solution ExtendSim RBD C i α λ Connection R i R {Si} R_S MTTF OR R_i R_S MTTF OR 1 1 0.050 Domollal .050 262 .041 2 1 0.025 Falanei .223 .202 .079 25.982 .433 .204 .072 26.564 .444 3 1 0.020 Series .301 .301 .300 of successful simulations and N the total number of simulations.
-For a sufficiently large N, this method is guaranteed to converge to the actual expected value as a direct result of the law of large numbers (Hockenberry 2004).
-Considering the limitations of the trial number (1,000 times), the accuracy of the results is acceptable.
-Therefore, the results from ExtendSim RBD can be deemed reliable.
+C Weib $\operatorname{ull}(\alpha, 1/\lambda)$ Connection Ana lytic S olution Extend Sim RBD) c_i α λ Connection R_i R {Si} R_S MTTF OR R_i R_S MTTF OR 1 1 0.050 Parallel .050 .262 .041 2 1 0.025 Falallel .223 .202 .079 25.982 .433 .204 .072 26.564 .444 3 1 0.020 Series .301 .301 .300

 As shown in Table 2, the operational reliability calculated by the analytic method and ExtendSim RBD is 0.433 and 0.444, respectively.
 The difference between them is only 2.5%.

-According to the Monte Carlo theory, it has $R_s = \frac{1}{N{\infty}} \sum{j=1}^{N{\infty}} X_s(j) \cong \frac{N_s}{N}$, where N_s is the number
+According to the Monte Carlo theory, it has $R_s = \frac{1}{N{\infty}} \sum{j=1}^{N{\infty}} X_s(j) \approx \frac{N_s}{N}$, where N_s is the number of

-RBD MODEL FOR THE SIPHON SYTEM
+RBD MODEL FOR THE SIPHON SYSTEM

-It is important to use a reliable data source to perform an accurate analysis of the operational reliability.
-If data is available from the facility or vendor, it is better to perform the analysis using these data.
+It is essential to use a reliable data source to perform an accurate analysis of operational reliability.
+If data is available from the facility or vendor, it is better to perform the analysis.
 Unfortunately, most of the siphon component suppliers lack the required data.
-Therefore, the main purpose of this study is to evaluate the operational reliability of the siphon system based on different system architectures by assuming a failure probability for each of the components (Wang 2004).
+Therefore, this study's primary purpose is to evaluate the siphon system's operational reliability based on different system architectures by assuming a failure probability for each of the components (Wang 2004).

-Furthermore, in order to make the assumption of TTF for each component reasonable, the shape parameter and characteristic life of Weibull distribution are assumed based on the broken events observing from the current field working period and the information gathered from the vendor.
+Furthermore, to make the assumption of TTF for each component reasonable, the shape parameter and characteristic life of Weibull distribution are assumed based on the broken events observing from the current field working period and the information gathered from the vendor.
 Table 3 shows the broken events that have been recorded from January to December in 2019.
 The warranty time is obtained from the vendors.
 Common sense is that the vendor does not expect their products broken within the warranty time.
-Therefore, the minimum characteristic life for the products can be assumed one year longer than the warranty time.
-Nonetheless, when a broken event is observed for a component, the minimum characteristic life for the component needs to be assumed one year since the period of broken events observation is only one year, currently.
-The maintenance time, or called time to up (TTU), is assumed according to the maintenance experience from the field working.
-Based on the above experience and assumptions, the assumed PDF of TTF and TTU for all the components is shown in Figure 3.
+Therefore, the products' minimum characteristic of life can be assumed one year longer than the warranty time.

+Nonetheless, when a broken event is observed for a component, the minimum characteristic life for the component needs to be assumed one year since the period of broken events observation is currently only one year.
+The maintenance time, or call time to up (TTU), is assumed according to the maintenance experience from the field working.
+Based on the above experience and assumptions, the assumed PDF of TTF and TTU for all the components is shown in Figure 4.